 In the cold, piercing winds of the Arctic, I had imagined this was no place for a bird.
 I was hence completely bewildered to see how many there were on Prince Leopold Island.
 Hundreds, perhaps thousands of birds were nesting in one huge cliff face, their sharp cries ringing in our ears.
-Even though the sight was beyond anything I had ever seen before, the number of birds here are actually considered small.
+Even though the sight was beyond anything I had ever seen before, the number of birds here is actually considered small.
 Most of the cliff's residents have already set off on a long migration journey to warmer climates, even when their chicks are still unable to fly!
 While the mother birds leave first, the fathers and chicks are left to swim for three weeks until they reach more temperate habitats.
 To get to the ocean, however, the chicks are forced to leap from the safety of their nests, clinging onto the hope that they'll land softly in the water.
 Those who fall short of the sea, on the other hand, fall straight into the jaws of a patiently waiting polar bear.

 Even while we were at sea, wildlife could still be seen.
 One day as we passed through the Diomede Islands, the presence of whales was suddenly announced on the speakers around the ship.
 All passengers, including ourselves, rushed up to the bow of the boat, and a blast of water exploded into the air.
 Countless humpbacks leaped up and out of the water, spinning and landing with mighty splashes.
 Suddenly, another announcement rang around the ship.
 What?
 Walruses?
 Where?
 All I could see on the nearest island were big brown boulders.
 Perplexed, I rushed over to a telescope, peering through to realize they were actually the enormous bodies of walruses.